• Skip to primary navigation

 Added cardamom powder kheer simmering over low-medium heat

-• In a separate tempering pan, heat ghee and roast the cashews until brown.
+• Heat ghee and roast the cashews until brown in a separate tempering pan.

 Beautiful Gasagase Payasa or Poppy Seeds Kheer ready and served with yellow flowers decorating the table

-• Also, you can use more coconut or along with cashews you can roast coconut, raisins and add it to the kheer as well.
+• Also, you can use more coconut, or along with cashews, you can roast coconut and raisins and add them to the kheer.

 Gasagase Payasa | Poppy Seeds Kheer square image